Medical Malpractice Claims in Atlanta, Georgia

 Yes.
 Signing a consent form does not protect a physician against negligence.
 If you can prove that your doctor did not follow the applicable standard of care during the procedure, and you were injured as a result of the procedure, you may have a valid claim.
 If the physician performed procedures beyond those to which you consented and those additional procedures caused you harm, you may also have a claim.

-The experienced Atlanta medical malpractice attorney at Robbins & Associates, PC can review your case and determine what course of action to take.
+The experienced Atlanta medical malpractice attorney at Robbins Law, PC can review your case and determine what course of action to take.

 What are some examples of medical malpractice?